Ronix1/VenixOS/README.md

-# VXOS
+# VenixOS
-- VXOS is a Windows modification that offers a 100% free and open-source solution.
+- VenixOS is a Windows modification that offers a 100% free and open-source solution.
 It is designed to enhance performance, Improve privacy, all while maintaining system stability.</p>

 ## About
-- VXOS is a <b>replacement</b> for VTweaker and VenixOS
+- VenixOS is a <b>replacement</b> for VTweaker and old .iso version of VenixOS
 - Made with [AME Wizard](https://ameliorated.io/)
 - [Discord](https://discord.gg/tweaks) | [Website](https://www.venix.pro/)